Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

 \subsection{Placebo treatments}

 Similar machinery can leverage imperfect placebo treatments rather than imperfect placebo outcomes.
 Suppose that we want to run the long regression for $Y$ on $D$ (Equation \ref{e_long_reg_outcome_y}) but, again, $\mathbf{Z}$ is an unobserved vector of variables that we would have liked to include in the regression but cannot.
 Suppose also that we have a placebo treatment, $P$, for which we believe the confounding of $P$ and $Y$ from $\mathbf{Z}$ can be compared to the confounding of $D$ and $Y$ from $\mathbf{Z}$.
 We might consider running two separate regressions as we did for placebo outcomes.
-However, that approach is not easily adapted to imperfect placebo treatments, where there may be a direct relationship between $P$ and $Y$.\footnote{Suppose we have a causal model like Figure \ref{f_simple_dags}(d). $\beta_{Y \sim Z|P,X}$ (or $R_{Y \sim Z|P,X}$) will capture the causal relationship $D\to Y$, since the path $Z\to D \to Y$ will remain open conditional on $P$ and $X$ alone.
-Expressing the bias in the regression coefficient on $D$ from the short regression using a two regression approach like we used for placebo outcomes would, therefore, require us to reason about the causal effect of interest itself, which is not useful.} Instead, suppose that $P$ is not a descendant of $D$, $D$ is not a descendant of $P$, $P$ is a good or neutral control for the effect of $D$ on $Y$, and $P$ is a good or neutral control for $D$ on $Y$, conditional on $Z$ and $X$.\footnote{We require that $D$ and $P$ are good or neutral controls for each other in that they do not increase the bias in our estimate of the coefficient we are targeting ($\beta_{Y\sim D|X,Z}$).
+However, that approach is not easily adapted to imperfect placebo treatments, where there may be a direct relationship between $P$ and $Y$.\footnote{Suppose we have a causal model like Figure \ref{f_simple_dags}(d). $\hat{\beta}_{Y \sim Z|P,X}$ (or $\hat{R}_{Y \sim Z|P,X}$) will capture the causal relationship $D\to Y$, since the path $Z\to D \to Y$ will remain open conditional on $P$ and $X$ alone.
+Expressing the bias in the regression coefficient on $D$ from the short regression using a two regression approach like we used for placebo outcomes would, therefore, require us to reason about the causal effect of interest itself, which is not useful.} Instead, suppose that $P$ is not a descendant of $D$, $D$ is not a descendant of $P$, $P$ is a good or neutral control for the effect of $D$ on $Y$, and $P$ is a good or neutral control for $D$ on $Y$, conditional on $\mathbf{Z}$ and $\mathbf{X}$.\footnote{We require that $D$ and $P$ are good or neutral controls for each other in that they do not increase the bias in our estimate of the coefficient we are targeting ($\hat{\beta}_{Y\sim D|X,Z}$).
 This will simplify interpretation.
 If a user is concerned that there could be a path opened or closed by conditioning on $D$ or $P$, we suggest drawing the DAG to check.
-See Section \ref{taxonomy} for further discussion.} Further, suppose that we want to run the ``long'' regression of $Y$ on $D,P,\mathbf{X}$, and $\mathbf{Z}$ in Equation \ref{e_long_reg_treatment_y_mt}.
+See the Supplement for further discussion.} Further, suppose that we want to run the ``long'' regression of $Y$ on $D,P,\mathbf{X}$, and $\mathbf{Z}$ in Equation \ref{e_long_reg_treatment_y_mt}.
 In particular, we are interested in the coefficient $\beta_{Y\sim D| P, Z, X}$.
-However, since $\mathbf{Z}$ is unobserved, we must run the ``short'' regression of $Y$ on $D,P$ and $\mathbf{X}$ in Equation \ref{e_short_reg_treatment_y_mt}, rather than the desired long regression.
+However, since $\mathbf{Z}$ is unobserved, we must run the ``short'' regression of $Y$ on $D,P$ and $\mathbf{X}$ in Equation \ref{e_short_reg_treatment_y_mt}, rather than the desired long regression, Following a similar approach as we took for placebo outcomes, we can arrive at similar partial identification expressions for the placebo treatment case, All components of these expressions except for the two sensitivity parameters can be estimated from the data.\footnote{It is also possible to show that $\frac{\widehat{\sd}(P^{\perp D,X})}{\widehat{\sd}(D^{\perp P,X})} = \frac{\widehat{\sd}(P^{\perp D,X})}{\widehat{\sd}(D^{\perp P,X})} \times \frac{\widehat{\sd}(Y^{\perp D,P,X})}{\widehat{\sd}(Y^{\perp D,P,X})} =\frac{\widehat{\se}(\hat\beta_{Y\sim D|P,X})}{\widehat{se}(\hat\beta_{Y\sim P|D,X})} \times \sqrt{\frac{\text{df}_D }{\text{df}_P }}$ which requires only commonly reported regression summary statistics from the short regression. } $\hat{\beta}_{Y\sim P| D,Z, X}$ parameterizes any direct causal relationship between $P$ and $Y$ (placebo imperfection).
+As with placebo outcomes, $k$ captures the relative levels of confounding.
+Similar to the placebo outcome case, the $\mathbf{Z}$ to contemplate here is that which contains a rich enough set of unobserved variables (and no problematic variables\footnote{Note that since we can extend $\mathbf{Z}$ arbitrarily, we actually do not need to worry about conditioning on pre-treatment colliders in the same way as we would when conditioning on observed variables.
+Suppose we have the canonical M-shaped DAG.
+If the central collider node is included in $\mathbf{Z}$ then we can also simply include one of its parents that create the collider to block the M-shaped backdoor path.
+Taken further, we could consider all variables along backdoor paths as included in $\mathbf{Z}$, if necessary.}) to de-confound both $P\to Y$ and $D\to Y$.
+Note also that, because we consider a single regression with $Y$ as the outcome that includes both $D$ and $P$ on the right-hand side, we can compare the level of confounding of the $P\to Y$ relationship from $\mathbf{Z}$ to the level of confounding of the $D\to Y$ relationship from $\mathbf{Z}$ by using the same linear combination, $Z_{\text{(Y.DPX)}} = \mathbf{Z}\beta_{Y \sim Z|D,P,X}$.